 Life Interest Trusts

-This type of trust is beneficial for:
+This type of trust is commonly used in will trusts to:

 Interest in Possession Trusts